Joao-S-Martins/presentations/safety/from_who:_recognizing_email_scams.md

 People you haven't spoken with in a long time. | People you regularly message.

 ???
 Personal email accounts and contact lists get hacked.
-Those hackers then use those lists to send out scam emails to everyone of the victim's contact lists.
+Those hackers then send out scam emails to everyone their victim know.
 Don't be the next victim.
 If you get an email from someone you haven't heard from in a while, or someone you regularly speak with but rarely email, then they might have been hacked by a scammer who wants to get you next.

 ---